Events

 Additional Information: Meeting place and time, route details, and required gear are subject to change based on weather forecast, trail conditions, etc. Updated information will be provided via email, usually about four days before the hike.

-Hikers need to bring plenty of water/ sports drink, lunch/ snacks, sturdy water-resistant boots, extra clothing; sunscreen/ hat/ sunscreen (optional); hiking poles are recommended.
-The event is limited to 12 people and registration is required by August 30.
-To register, contact event leader Marv Freedman at marvfreedman@gmail.com Please include your cell number in your registration request.
-Dogs are permitted only with the permission of the event leader.
-Note: meeting place and time, route details, and required gear are subject to change based on weather forecast, trail conditions, etc. Updated information will be provided via email, usually about two to four days before the hike.
+Hikers need to bring lunch/ snacks, water/ sports drink, water-resistant boots, hiking poles (recommended but optional), and sunglasses.
+This event is limited to 12 people and registration is required.
+To register, contact Marv Freedman at marvfreedman@gmail.com by October 23.
+Please include your cell number in your registration request.
+Dogs are permitted with the permission of the event leader.

 Visit four 3500’+ high peaks on this outing led by Marv Freedman.
 This 13-mile challenging hike is both on and off-trail and will include 4180’ of elevation gain.
 Rated as difficult, it will begin in Maben Hollow and conclude in Rider Hollow, and the pace will be moderate, about 1.5 mph.
 The hike is expected to take nine hours.